pabrcno/fruits/README.md

 ## Tech Stack

+I went for a lightweight react app.
 I decided not to use Next for this specific project as it was an overkill in my opinion, also most of the components are necessarily client side rendered and I think no one likes to over use "use client".

 - 3D meta-framework: react-three-fiber(https://github.com/pmndrs/react-three-fiber) + drei(https://github.com/pmndrs/drei)
 - Styling: styled-components(https://styled-components.com/)